top of page

 No Dignity in Captivity: Detention, (Dis)ability, and Abolition Futures in America's War Within

-In my first book project, I explore how Asian Muslim migrant women and Asian Muslims of marginalized gender/sexual identities -- particularly those of Arab, South-West Asian, South Asian, and South-East Asian background -- face gendered-racialized forms of disablement, deprivation, and violences under confinement conditions in the U.S. Those detained by ICE and under surveillance by the FBI and U.S. domestic intelligence agencies, for instance, endure forms of violence that include women’s forced unveiling, psychiatric seclusion, and solitary confinement.
+In my first book project, I explore how SWANA, Arab and Muslim migrant women and those of marginalized gender/sexual identities face gendered-racialized forms of disablement, deprivation, and violences under confinement conditions in the U.S. Those detained by ICE and under surveillance by the FBI and U.S. domestic intelligence agencies, for instance, endure forms of violence that include women’s forced unveiling, psychiatric seclusion, and solitary confinement.

 Such punitive domestic practices of confinement and migrant detention within the U.S. are deeply enmeshed in a global nexus of intersecting anti-Asian, anti-Muslim, and anti-Arab racisms.